hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace_authorization_rule.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the EventHub Namespace Authorization Rule resource.
+* `name` - (Required) Specifies the name of the Authorization Rule.
 Changing this forces a new resource to be created.

 * `namespace_name` - (Required) Specifies the name of the EventHub Namespace.
 Changing this forces a new resource to be created.